neo4j/github-action-traceability/README.md

 ## Introduction

-This GitHub Action exists for the sole purpose of linking Trello tickets to git commits.
+This GitHub Action exists for the sole purpose of linking Trello cards to git commits.
 So that when you look at your project's work history in git, you can easily trace back each code change to a nicely documented Trello card.

 Depending on how you want to configure this GitHub Action for your project, you will be able to: